Portrait of Omai: History

-Reynolds was not commissioned to paint Omai's portrait, and the work remained in his studio until his death in 1792.
+Reynolds was not commissioned to paint Mai's portrait, and the work remained in his studio until his death in 1792.
 It was auctioned by Greenwood's in April 1796, and acquired by the art dealer Michael Bryan for 100 guineas.
 Bryan sold it to art collector Frederick Howard, 5th Earl of Carlisle, and it was displayed in the Reynolds Room at Castle Howard for 200 years.
 It was not seen again at a public exhibition until it appeared at the Royal Academy in 1954.

+Sale by the Howards

 The painting was included in the estate of George Howard, Baron Howard of Henderskelfe when he died in November 1984.
 It was put on sale by his son, Simon Howard, to meet the costs of a divorce and to help with the running costs of the Castle Howard estate.
 Howard offered to sell the work to the Tate Gallery, but its suggested price of £5.5 million was rejected.
 Auctioned at Sotheby's in September 2001, the painting was bought by London art dealer Guy Morrison.
-The Antiques Trade Gazette suggested that Morrison had been subject to "Auction fever", i.e. getting carried away and bidding more than his private client had authorised him to.
-The hammer price of £9.4 million (sometimes quoted as £10.3 million) was a record for a work by Reynolds and then the second highest amount paid for a painting by a British artist (the record was £10.7 million, paid for John Constable's The Lock in 1990, a level now substantially passed by another sale of The Lock in 2012 and by several sales of work by Francis Bacon, including his Triptych, 1976 in 2008 and his Three Studies of Lucian Freud in 2013).
+The Antiques Trade Gazette suggested that Morrison had been subject to "auction fever", i.e. getting carried away and bidding more than his private client had authorized him to.
+The total sale price of £10.3 million (after fees and commission) was a record for a work by Reynolds and, at the time, the second highest amount paid for a painting by a British artist: the then record being set in 1990 of £10.7 million for John Constable's The Lock, this has since been substantially surpassed, including by further sale of The Lock in 2012 (£22.4 million).